 This playground was designed with input from North Rose Hill children in 2005 and built in 2006 with the help of more than 1,000 community volunteers!
 Wooden playgrounds typically last 10 - 20 years, depending on materials, weather conditions, and maintenance.
 Thanks to the care of City staff and volunteers, this playground has served the community for 20 years.
+The playground is nearing the end of its usable life.
+To keep the playground open as long as possible, some elements were fenced off in February 2026 and are no longer available for use.
+The playground remains open, but visitors must stay out of all fenced areas for safety.

 Thank you for your patience as we work toward the next chapter for this much-loved playground.
 If you notice any additional safety concerns, please submit a request via OurKirkland.